melikelakadamyali/ClusterOverlap/README.md

  The output will be:
   - An Excel file with the entire summary of the output.
 An explanation of the output can be found in the 'OverlapCalculation.m' file.
   - Two MATLAB figures that will also be saved as .png files in the working directory.

+For more information, please refer to: Yang C, Colosi P, Hugelier S, Zabezhinsky D, Lakadamyali M & Svitkina T. Actin polymerization promotes invagination of flat clathrin-coated lattices in mammalian cells by pushing at the lattice edges.
+Nat.
+Comm.
+2022.